 So I’m always keeping an eye out for alternatives.
 I’ve written here about two of those alternatives that I’ve used in our own home: a cellular glass material, Foamglas, that works very well below-grade; and a boutique, all-natural rigid insulation material made from expanded cork.

 I like both of those materials a lot, but they have two big problems: high cost and limited availability.
 They just won’t be able to enter the mainstream home building industry since they cost more than twice as much as XPS and polyisocyanurate and are very hard to get hold of.

 mineral wool boardstock

 With this context, I was thrilled to learn last month that Roxul, a Canadian manufacturer of mineral wool insulation and part of the global, Denmark-based Rockwool International, has been gaining traction with their residential ComfortBoard IS in the U.S. Rigid boardstock mineral wool has been available in the U.S. for decades from at least four manufacturers and it is widely used in commercial construction.
-But it’s never been widely available for home building.

 That is changing as Roxul ramps up national distribution of ComfortBoard IS, which was first introduced about a year ago.

 ComfortBoard IS has a density of 8 pounds per cubic foot (pcf) and is available in four thicknesses: 1-1/4", 1-1/2", 2", and 3", though the company has the capability to produce it up to 6" thick -- which could offer an attractive option for Passive House builders and those interested in deep-energy retrofits.
 Because thicker panels requires a special production run, that is available only in truckload quantities.